Science

 Who Should Try It

 If you go in expecting coffee, you’ll be let down.
 If you go in expecting a sophisticated fruit tea, you’ll be delighted.
-For more context on everything the coffee cherry can become, our coffee processing methods guide explains the full spectrum.
+For more context on everything the coffee cherry can become, our coffee processing methods guide explains the full spectrum, and espresso vs drip coffee covers the bean side of the same fruit.

 Frequently Asked Questions